pbayer/DiscreteEventsCompanion.jl/docs/src/processes.md

 - [`take!`](https://docs.julialang.org/en/v1/base/parallel/#Base.take!-Tuple{Channel}): take an item from a channel or block until it becomes available,
 - [`put!`](https://docs.julialang.org/en/v1/base/parallel/#Base.put!-Tuple{Channel,Any}): put something into a channel or block if it is full until it becomes available.

-The first three commands: `delay`, `wait` and `now` create events on the clock's timeline and are handled by its event scheduler.
-The blocking commands should only be used in an asynchronous task and never within the main process [^1].
+The first three commands: `delay!`, `wait!` and `now!` create events on the clock's timeline and are handled by its event scheduler.
+The blocking commands should only be used in processes (asynchronous tasks) and never within the main program or in the Julia REPL [^1].

 The following code example defines two processes: